Landlords refuse emergency rent money and Section 8 vouchers

 Deepening income discrimination in New Mexico leaves families who can pay scrambling for shelter anyway

-Cree Walker, right, and her family have a Section 8 voucher but have been unable since July to find a landlord who will take it.
-So they have to cram into this extended-stay hotel room and fear being kicked out any day.
-Pictured are Walker with mom Renae Simonson, along Walker’s kids Gabriel, 12, Castiel, 7, Azariah, 6, and Renesmee, 5.
+Cree Walker, right, and her family have a Section 8 voucher but in late September had been unable to find a landlord who would take it for months.
+So they had to cram into this extended-stay hotel room and feared being kicked out any day.
+Pictured are Walker with mom Renae Simonson, along Walker’s kids Gabriel, 12, Castiel, 7, Azariah, 6, and Renesmee, 5 in September 2021.
 (Photo by Patrick Lohmann / Source NM)

 Cree Walker and her family have a roof over their heads for at least the next couple weeks.
 If things don’t work out at her extended-stay hotel, she said, it’s hard to see where they’ll find shelter next.

 She assumed it would be much easier to find a place.
 She moved to New Mexico in July from Idaho with her four kids, all under age 12.
 She carries a Section 8 voucher, which means the federal government will pay most of her rent every month to whichever landlord gives her a place to stay.

 I don't understand why they're not willing to take it.
 I mean, at least you wouldn’t have somebody that was fired, not able to pay rent and living there for free.